-Candidates shortlisted for becoming members of the Board of Directors of the Company shall at least cover one of the areas of diversity listed above which is not currently present on the management body.
+Candidates shortlisted for becoming members of the Board of Directors of the Company shall at least cover one of the areas of diversity listed above, with the aim of strengthening and enhancing the management body.

 Despite the aforementioned, when appointing members of the management body, the Company will ensure that the candidates have adequate knowledge, experience, qualifications and skills necessary to safeguard the proper and prudent management of the Company.